-Most fast food restaurants have a "Dollar Menu" with snack items and smaller portion food at a lower cost than regular meal items.
-Consider using the restaurant's app or reward system for occasional coupons, special deals or free items.
+Most fast food restaurants have a "Dollar Menu" with snack items and smaller portions of food at a lower cost than regular meal items.
+Consider using the restaurant's app or reward system for occasional coupons, special deals, or free items.

-There are many restaurants in Evansville that offer a USI student discount when you show your student ID.
+Many restaurants in Evansville offer a USI student discount when you show your student ID.
 If you decide to eat out, take advantage of these discounts and perks!
 Here are some of the Evansville restaurants that offer student discounts:

 - Acropolis – free appetizer with the purchase of 2 dinner meals

 - Azip - $1 off a fountain drink

 - Culver's – 10% discount

 - Ghost Quesadilla (Pearl Drive) - 15% discount

 - Orange Leaf – 2 free ounces of frozen yogurt

 - Papa John’s - Campus special 1: Large 1 - topping pizza for $7.99.
 Campus Special 2: Large 1-topping pizza and 1 order of breadsticks for $9.99

 Your grocery bill might be higher than running through a drive-thru, but the food you prepare will cost less and may provide leftovers to cover another meal.
 Plan your meals ahead of time and make a list of the items you need.
 Stick to the list in the store so you don't buy more food than you need.
 Clip coupons or use a store rewards card for additional discounts on the things you buy.
 Noodles, rice, canned goods, and potatoes are inexpensive items that can be made into many dishes.
 The internet is full of budget-friendly recipes and ideas.